 It may surprise you to learn that many business don’t use a CTA at all.
 However, if your site doesn’t contain a CTA or uses one that’s ineffective, you’re missing out on a key marketing opportunity.
 After all, your CTA is something that 90% of your users will see.

-Implementing a CTA is simple, but making it convincing enough to persuade your visitors to follow through is another matter entirely.
-Your CTA needs to be strong and confident, so users feel compelled to click through, while not being too over-the-top.
+Implementing a call to action button is simple, but making it convincing enough to persuade your visitors to follow through is another matter entirely.
+Your CTA button needs to be strong and confident, so users feel compelled to click through, while not being too over-the-top.
 As Neil Patel puts it, “developing a sense of urgency versus being pushy is a fine line”.
 The message should be clear and entice the reader to progress, and the effect of clicking on the CTA should be obvious.
 Let’s talk about how to actually accomplish all of this.

 4 Vital Tips for Improving Your Call To Action